patilav/Distributed-Computing/3-message-passing/PATIL-Avanti-Concurrency-among-strangers.md

 Instance variables are the variables used freely with the object definition which must be defined in lexically enclosing scope.

 * Ways to postpone plans in E:
-- Immediate : where previos plan is kept asise and new one is executed , which is more conventional (represented by "."
+(1)Immediate : where previos plan is kept asise and new one is executed , which is more conventional (represented by "."
-- Eventual (where new plan is kept in 'to-do' list and executed after the previous plan is completed, which is represneted by "<-"
+(2)Eventual (where new plan is kept in 'to-do' list and executed after the previous plan is completed, which is represneted by "<-"

 * Simple E execution:  VAT
 A VAT is a combination of a normal execution stack, a pending delivery queue and the heap of objects they operate on.
 It is a minimum unit of persistance, migration, partial failure, resource control, and defence from DOS.